connexcs/docs/docs/anyedge/anyedge.md

 When a packet traverses NAT, the UDP packet headers are correctly re-written by your NAT device, however the headers in the SIP packet are often not rewritten.
 Here are some ways that AnyEdge facilitates these SIP rewrites:

 1. Hardcode the external IP Address
-2. STUN to find the external IP address
+2. Session Traversal Utilities for NAT (STUN) to find the external IP address
-3. SIP ALG
+3. SIP (Session Initiation Protocol) ALG (Application Layer Gateway)
 4. Far End NAT Traversal

 We can use any of the following indicators to detect if NAT is present in the UAC.

- - Search the Contact header field for the occurrences of RFC1918 / RFC6598 addresses
+ - Search the Contact header  field for the occurrences of RFC1918 / RFC6598 addresses.
- - Use the "received" test: "address in Via" is compared against the source IP address used for signaling
+ - Use the "received" test: "address in Via" to compare against the source IP address used for signaling.
- - Search the top-most VIA for the occurrences of RFC1918 / RFC6598 addresses
+ - Search the top-most VIA for the occurrences of RFC1918 / RFC6598 addresses.
- - Search the SDP for the occurrences of RFC1918 / RFC6598 addresses
+ - Search the Session Description Protocol(SDP) for the occurrences of RFC1918 / RFC6598 addresses.
- - Test if the source port is different from the "port in Via"
+ - Test if the source port is different from the "port in Via".
- - Compare the "address in Contact" against the source IP address used for signaling
+ - Compare the "address in Contact" with the source IP address used for signaling.
- - Compare the "Port in Contact" against the source port used for signaling
+ - Compare the "Port in Contact" with the source port used for signaling.

 ### Inbound Proxy / Dispatcher / Load Balancer
 The primary use case for **AnyEdge** is to disseminate calls to a pool of SIP Servers.
 These can be configured by the following call strategies: